tiagomenegaz/web-dev-knowledge/performance/readme.md

 ##### The traveling delivery man

 Reducing the number of page requests, the number of JS libries, look for native solutions over customizable resources.

+##### Critical Render Path

+DOM > CSSOM > Render Tree > Layout > Paint

+Critical Render Path is the process of requesting HTML file from a server and rendering it on the screen.
+It is possible to optimize this process to load the webpage faster.
+Based on the HTML file, DOM creates a tree structure to each HMTL tag.

+CSS and Javascript files take high priority compared to images.
+To improve this process CSS has to be delivered first and Javascript has to be delivered as late as possible.
+It means style tags at the top and script tags at the bottom.

+- HTML
+> Load style tag in the head
+> Load script tag right before </body>
+- CSS
+> Load when the user needs that code.
+For example, scroll loading
+> Use media attributes which are used to load according to device
+> Don't use long chains of CSS specification
+- JS
+> Load scripts which are not essencial to user experience (changes DOM or CSS-DOM) asynchronously with tag `<script async>`
+> Defer loading of scripts which aren't very important to the website `<script defer>`
+> Minimize DOM manipulation is relevant due to critical render path.
+Once the browser starts downloading the javascript files, it has to check if there is any code to be executed.
+If it has, it stops to execute the code within the file and then it continues running.
+> Avoid long running javascript because it sometimes blocks the page